BJeannot1/Compute_actual_ET_over_space_and_time/README.md

 ### This repository presents a python progam I made in order to compute actual evapotranspiration and actual recharge to the groundwater, at a hourly time step.
-Calculation of reference and potential evapotranspiration follows the guidelines of
+Calculation of reference and potential evapotranspiration follows the guidelines of FAO Irrigation and Drainage Paper No. 56; titled "Crop
+Evapotranspiration (guidelines for computing crop water requirements)".
+Calculation of actual evapotranspiration from potential evapotranspiration follows the method used by Dourado-Neto et al.(2010)

 # **I.	INPUTS**